Doug Hopkins Real Estate Review

 • Buyers are screened for experience, financials, and a track record of recently closed deals.

-• In addition to cash offers, you can explore creative financing options like novation and subject-to agreements to help you maximize profit or preserve your credit if you've fallen behind on your mortgage.
+• Some buyers may offer creative financing options like novation and subject-to agreements to help you maximize profit or preserve your credit if you've fallen behind on your mortgage.

-• Clever offers full support during the selling process, including resolving any concerns or issues that arise with buyers.
+• Clever offers full support during the selling process, including resolving any concerns or issues that arise with buyers or agents.

 • Clever's service is free to home sellers – buyers pay Clever a small percentage of each deal closed.